 Research on restricted calorie diets have been observed since the 1930's using laboratory rodents, showing positive, resulting in some subjects living twice their expected lifespans.
 Low calorie diets have proven to be effective in losing unwanted body weight at least and require only a little maintenance.

-While positive effects have been seen in adults aged 18 - 65, a reduction in the risk of dementia and improved memory, there are also counter arguments stating that older generations placed on a restrictive calorie diet, showed greater risk.
+While positive effects have been seen in adults aged 18 - 65, a reduction in the risk of dementia and improved memory, there are also counter arguments stating that older generations placed on a restrictive calorie diet showed greater risk of heart disease.